BWibo/3dcitydb-mkdocs/docs/3dcitydb/db-procedures.md

 | **`update_bounds`**<br/> `(old_bbox GEOMETRY, new_bbox GEOMETRY, schema_name TEXT DEFAULT 'citydb')`                     | GEOMETRY    | returns the envelope geometry of two bounding boxes        |
 | **`calc_implicit_geometry_envelope`** `(gid BIGINT, ref_pt GEOMETRY, matrix VARCHAR, schema_name TEXT DEFAULT 'citydb')` | GEOMETRY    | returns the envelope geometry of a given implicit geometry |

-## Constraint Procedures
+## Constraint procedures

 The `citydb_pkg` package includes stored procedures to define constraints or change their behavior.
 A user can temporarily disable certain foreign key relationships between tables, e.g. the numerous references to the `GEOMETRY_DATA` table.
 The constraints are not dropped.
 While it comes at the risk of data inconsistency it can improve the performance for bulk write operations such as huge imports or the deletion of thousands of city objects.

 It is also possible to change the delete rule of foreign keys from ON `DELETE NO ACTION` (use ‘a’ as input) to `ON DELETE